kubedb/docs/docs/guides/memcached/custom-configuration/using-podtemplate.md

 custom-memcached-0   1/1     Running   0          30s
 ```

-Now, check if the memcahced has started with the custom configuration we have provided.
+Now, check if the memcached has started with the custom configuration we have provided.
 First, we will exec in the pod.
 Then, we will check if the environment variable is set or not.

 ```bash
 $ kubectl exec -it custom-memcached-0 -n demo memcached -- sh